 Baoan Guangdong, China Travel Guide

-Local SIM cards are available from China Mobile, Unicom, Telecom.
+You CAN buy local sim cards from China Mobile, Unicom, Telecom.
 Passport verification is a step.

 Mandarin The chinese language is official; Cantonese is also spoken in Guangdong.
 Ability to speak english varies.